-(So if you plan on running this map on a server use the cheat control plugin by: berni)
+(If you plan on running a public server I suggest you use the cheat control plugin by: berni)

 Want to know what this gamemode/map is all about but don't want to download it?
 Then look no further than this demo video:

 Q: I only spawned with my melee!
 How do I get my weapons back?!

 A: The shotgun can be purchased in the spawnroom by using Uber canteens in the marked area.
 The other class’ weapons can be likewise purchased around the map.

 A: Each door has a counter which can be decreased by using Uber canteens in the marked area around that door.
 Once the counter reaches 0 the door will open.

 A: Here are a few things you can try: